KI2021-AI-Ethics/ki2021-ai-ethics.github.io/Imp.md

 - Ethics-aware and responsible AI development
 - Ethical Decision Framework(s) in different application domains
   - Intelligent Assistive Systems
   - Self-Driving Cars
   - Healthcare
   - Robotics
   - Other decision-making frameworks
 - Technical Approaches towards operationalising ethics in AI
   - Probablisitc Approaches
   - Logic Based Approaches
   - Learning Based Approaches
   - Other approaches
 - Validation approaches for an ethical decision framework

 The above list is not an exhaustive list but only an indicative one.
 We solicit an extended abstract of 700-1000 words in which you present your project, your research question, your methods and, if applicable, your initial results.
 All abstracts must be written in English and be submitted via the [Easychair submission website](https://easychair.org/conferences/?conf=ki2021wt) until 25th July 2021.
 Since the goal of the workshop is specially to guide an exchange between disciplines, we highly encourage interdisciplinary teams to submit.

-# Workshop chairs and organisers
-## Chairs
+# Organizers

 - Prof. Dr. Andreas Hein, *University of Oldenburg, Germany*
 - Prof. Dr. Mark Schweda, *University of Oldenburg, Germany*